noble-mathew/flixster/README.md

     - [ X ] Search bar
     - [ X ] Movie grid
     - [ X ] Footer section
-    - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast.
+    - [ X ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast.
 The Contrast Ratio should be above 4.5:1 and should have a green box surrounding it.
   - [ X ] **Deployment**
   - [ X ] Website is deployed via Render.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: For ease of grading, please use the deployed version of your website when creating your walkthrough.
+  - [ X ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: For ease of grading, please use the deployed version of your website when creating your walkthrough.

 #### STRETCH FEATURES